datastaxdevs/workshop-graphql-netflix/README.md

 ## 6. Creating a Movies Table

-✅  **Step 6a:** Switch back to first tab ("graphql-schema").
+✅  **Step 6a:** Switch back to first playground tab ("graphql-schema").
 The token header should be already set, use the following mutation to create a new table:

 ![image](images/graphql-back.png?raw=true)